CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 - Overall structure
   - Our app consists of 4 controllers, 11 use cases and 4 entity groups, where the overall structure can be demonstrated in the following architecture diagram.
     ![](designdocument.assets/p1ca.jpg)
-  - Our architecture design strictly follows the clean architecture principle, where code dependencies are unidirectional, going from outer layer to the inner layer.
+  - Our architecture design strictly follows the clean architecture principle, where code dependencies are uni-directional, going from the outer layer to the inner layer.
-  - Our controller layer (or Interface Adaptor layer) are designed to be the only layer exposing to front-end, it interacts with our use case layer (or Application Business Layer) to execute user's request.
+  - Our controller layer (or Interface Adaptor layer) is designed to be the only layer exposed to front-end, and it interacts with our use case layer (or Application Business Layer) to execute the user's request.
   - Our use case layer then interacts with our entity layer (or Enterprise Business Rules).
-As we have connection with database, there is one extra DAO layer (classified as Application Business Rule) to perform the data I/O requests.
+As we have a connection with a database, there is one extra DAO layer (classified as Application Business Rule) to perform the data I/O requests.
 - Example: Review Service Branch, a layer segregation design
-  - As shown in following graph, we demonstrate a clean architecture in our Review Service Branch.
+  - As shown in following graph, we are able to demonstrate clean architecture through our Review Service Branch.
 Begin with our user sending a review creation request to `Reveiw Service Controller`.
 Our `Review Service Controller` calls `Recommendation Request Request Processor` (use case) to generate a recommendation score of user review.
-The generation of machine learning recommendation score is running on our remote inference server, where the connection to inference server is established by `Inference DAO` (use case) without violating clean architecture principle.
+The generation of a recommendation score, through machine learning, runs on our remote inference server, where the connection to inference server is established by `Inference DAO` (use case) without violating the clean architecture principle.
-  - Once obtained a response from inference server, our controller calls `Recommendation Request Processor` (use case), to config a review entity and then update to the database through `Review DAO`.
+  - Once obtained a response from inference server, our controller calls `Recommendation Request Processor` (use case), to configure a review entity and then update the database through `Review DAO`.
-  - Therefore, our dependency is constructing from outer layer to inner layer without bypassing intermediates.
-Thus, strictly following clean architecture principle.
+  - Our dependency constructs from the outer layer to the inner layer without bypassing any intermediates, thus, strictly following the clean architecture principle.
   - ![](designdocument.assets/reviewca.png)